michaelkamprath/ShiftRegisterLEDMatrixLib/README.md

-# Arduino Driver for Shift Register LED Matrix
+# Arduino Driver for Shift Register LED Matrices

 This library provides a generalized API to create and drive an image on LED matrix where shift registers, such as the 74HC595 or DM13a, are used to control the rows and columns of the matrix.
 Both single color and RGB LED matrices are supported.
 To use this driver in the Arduino IDE, add the folder `ShiftRegisterLEDMatrixLib` as a library as described in [this document](https://www.arduino.cc/en/Guide/Libraries), or install via the libraries manager in the Arduino IDE.